 Many cuisines and cultures use berry compote in both sweet and savory dishes, whether to top pancakes, ice creams, or even meat.

 In Northern Europe, berry compote is called “Rote Grütze” when it uses red berries and “Lila Grütze” when purple berries are added.

 What’s the difference between compote and jam?

-The main difference between a compote and a jam is that a compote is only cooked in a sugar syrup while a jam usually has added pectin, a thickening agent, or a higher quantity of sugar.
+The main difference between a compote and a jam is that a compote is only cooked in sugar syrup.
+A jam usually has added pectin, a thickening agent, or a higher quantity of sugar.

-While the fruits in a compote remain chunky in a liquid syrup, jam reduces further until the syrup becomes thick and sticky, and the fruits lose their shape.
+The fruits in a compote remain chunky in liquid syrup.
+Jam reduces further until the syrup becomes thick and sticky, and the fruits lose their shape.